MV Magellan Explorer Review and Specifications

 MV Magellan Explorer wiki

-- The cruise vessel is equipped with modern marine disel engines that meet IMO's Tier III (emission standards / marine engine regulations).
-To lower fuel consumption and minimize its carbon footprint, the ship's waste heat recovery system recycles the engines-produced heat to power the vessel's heating system and also to warm the onboard water.
+MS Magellan Explorer is equipped with modern marine diesel engines that meet IMO's Tier III emission standards (marine engine regulations).
+To lower fuel consumption and minimize its carbon footprint, vessel's waste heat recovery system recycles the engines-produced heat to power the vessel's heating system and also to warm the onboard water.
+All waste is compacted and stored in order to be safely disposed of.
+The desalination plant of the ship produces over 24 tons of fresh water per day.